Supreme People's Procuratorate

-The Supreme People's Procuratorate of the People's Republic of China (SPP) is the highest national agency responsible for legal prosecution and prosecutorial investigation in China.
+The Supreme People's Procuratorate of the People's Republic of China (SPP) is the country's highest national agency responsible for prosecutorial investigation and legal prosecution.
 The SPP reports to the National People's Congress (NPC).
 The Procuratorate acts as a public prosecutor for criminal cases, conducting both the relevant investigations and prosecutions of such cases.
 The agency also reviews the legal rulings of the local and special procuratorates, the lower people's courts, and issues judicial interpretations.

 Conceived initially in 1949 as the Supreme People's Prosecutor's Office, the agency was renamed the Supreme People's Procuratorate in 1954.
 The Procuratorate was abolished during the Cultural Revolution, before being re-instated in 1978.
 Between the 1990s and 2010s, the agency experienced a host of reforms pertaining to its selection of personnel, internal organization and role in the management of corruption.
 In March 2018, the Supreme People's Procuratorate's initial investigation of corruption cases by government officials was transferred to the newly formed National Supervisory Commission.

 The Supreme People's Procuratorate is organized into ten specialized prosecutor's offices, which operate under the direction of a Procuratorial Committee.
 Led by a Prosecutor-General, the Procuratorate is also composed of several Deputy Prosecutors-General and additional prosecutors.
 The Prosecutor-General is appointed by the NPC, which also elects the other members of the Supreme People's Procuratorate at the Prosecutor-General's recommendation.
 The current Prosecutor-General of the People's Republic of China is Ying Yong.